 I/S News and Announcements:

-I/S is proud to hold this year’s symposium on Predictive Analytics, Law and Policy on March 24, 2017.
-All details about the symposium including the speakers and panels can be found here.
+I/S proudly held this year’s symposium on Predictive Analytics, Law and Policy on March 24, 2017.
+Details about the symposium, including the speakers and panels, can be found here.

 END OF THE YEAR DINNER: